Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 Currently, Android is not supported.
 This will be coming much sooner than Apple support, but it's still a little ways off right now.
 As more builds have fewer problems, I'll start making Android builds.

+### Will You Support 32-Bit Devices?
+Nope.
+The world has moved on, and frankly if you're using a 32-Bit device, it's time to upgrade.

 ### My Issue Was Closed, But The Bug Still Exists:
 Just comment on the original issue letting me know it's still a problem.